-We once again invite researchers, scientists, organizations and companies to display an energy-related poster during the 8th Annual 21st Century Energy Transition Symposium, in Denver, CO
+We once again invited researchers, scientists, organizations and companies to display an energy-related poster during the 8th Annual 21st Century Energy Transition Symposium, in Denver, CO

-The four co-hosts of the symposium invite academic faculty, staff, researchers, scientists and students to submit a poster.
-In addition we are inviting companies and organizations to submit an energy-related poster.
-The poster topic can involve energy, water, sustainability, oil and gas, geothermal, air, transmission, utilities, cybersecurity, biofuels, social/behavioral, or natural gas-related research or projects.
-The poster would be entered at the 8th annual Symposium free of charge (participant must be registered for symposium).
-This year we encourage posters related to food/energy/water nexus.
+The four co-hosts of the symposium invited academic faculty, staff, researchers, scientists and students to submit a poster.
+In addition we invited companies and organizations to submit an energy-related poster.
+The poster topic could involve energy, water, sustainability, oil and gas, geothermal, air, transmission, utilities, cybersecurity, biofuels, social/behavioral, or natural gas-related research or projects.
+The poster was entered at the 8th annual Symposium free of charge (participant must be registered for symposium).
+This year we encouraged posters related to food/energy/water nexus.

 Date: April 1-2, 2019

 Location: Grand Hyatt, 1750 Welton Street, Denver, CO

 - Colorado researchers, companies and organizations actively engaged in any energy-related work wer invited to display their poster during the entire 1.5 day “21st Century Energy Transition Symposium 2019”.
 The poster content could include water, air, land use, biofuels, oil/gas, geothermal, renewable energy, transmission, electric grid, cybersecurity, clean transportation, social and behavioral sciences and other related topics.
 We also encouraged topics on food/energy/water/health/environment nexus.